gwosc-tutorial/gwosc-catalog/README.md

     - `detectors`: (list(string))
     - `strain_channel`: (string | null) The strain channel name used for the analysis.

+3. Search level

+    - `pipeline_name`: (string) The name of the search pipeline.
+    - `pastro`: The probability of astronomical origin, assuming a compact binary.
+    - `far`: The False Alarm Rate in unites of events per year.

-3. PE sets level
+4. PE sets level

     - `name`: (string) The pipeline used to generate the parameter estimations.
     - `type`: (string) Allowed values: ["pe", "search"]
     - `waveform-family`: (string) The name of the waveform family used in the estimation.
     - `data-url`: (string, url) The full URL to the posterior sample tarball online.

-4. Parameters level
+5. Parameters level

     - `name`: (string) Name of the parameter being estimated.
 See allowed values below.
     - `best`: (float) Best value of the parameter.
 Median value of the posterior distribution.